nbalakr2/Data-Mining-Project-2/README.md

-# Titanic Survival - Data Mining Project 2
+# Predicting the use of Hearing Aid - Data Mining Project 2

-## Can we predict which passengers survived the Titanic disaster based on demographic and ticket information?
+## Can we predict the use of hearing aid based on demographic data?